Chapter 3:

 She hits a branch on the way down.

-The figure cries out in pain, the branch might have supported her weight if she had landed on it gently, but it buckles from the weight of the fall.
+The girl cries out in pain.
+The branch might have supported her weight if she had landed on it gently, but it buckles from the weight of the fall.

 She spins and falls using her right arm to brace the fall.